Contact the Central American Group to establish your business in a Free Zone in El Salvador.

 For his part, Congressman Rodrigo Ayala explained that the purpose of the reform to the Electronic Signature in El Salvador has been undertaken to make business formation and registration more expeditious and facilitate all relevant processes within the economy.
 Legislators are of the belief that these changes will be of fundamental importance regarding the generation of new economic activity and investment in the Central American nation.

 The digital aspect of the reforms to the Electronic Signature Law in El Salvador was also considered during the plenary session.
 Legislators recognized the fact that this law must be constantly updated to keep up with changes in the global economy.
 Because of its nature, the legislation will undoubtedly require significant changes over time.
-In addition to this, lawmakers from the New Ideas Party reiterated that altering the law is not a political issue, but merely addresses technical and digital modernization.
-It is solely aimed at increasing investment flows in the country.
+In addition to this, lawmakers from the New Ideas Party reiterated that altering the law is not a political issue, but merely one that addresses technical and digital modernization.
+It is solely aimed at increasing investment flows into El Salvador.

 Please use this form to contact us and we will respond as soon as possible: